Tips and advice for new puppy owners

 Normal puppy development

-Puppies are the most receptive to new experiences between 3 and 18 weeks of age.
+Puppies are the most receptive to new experiences between 3 and 18 weeks of age, so there’s plenty of time for you to help them develop before you even leave the house.
 During this time their brains effectively process any new sounds, smells and situations they encounter.
 The memories of these experiences, good or bad, are stored away for future reference.
 As puppies mature, they rely on these memories to help them ‘risk-assess’ new situations so they can react accordingly.
-Adult dogs, who lack a memory bank of positive experiences, are more likely to react inappropriately in a new situation by showing nervous or aggressive behaviour.
+Adult dogs who lack a memory bank of positive experiences, are more likely to react inappropriately in a new situation by showing nervous or aggressive behaviour.

 - Spend increasingly longer periods of time in different rooms so your puppy learns to feel safe alone and knows you’ll always return

-- Encourage independence- as your puppy gains in confidence, allow them to explore areas of the home alone, such as an enclosed garden
+- Encourage independence – as your puppy gains in confidence, allow them to explore the garden alone

 - Sitting with your puppy near an open window or door is a good way to introduce them to traffic noise.